 Place beans in a large stockpot and cover with water by about 3 inches.
 Soak overnight*.
 Dump out the soak water and then pour in clean water, add a tablespoon of salt and cook the beans until soft, about 1-2 hours.
 Or, alternately, you can start the beans in the morning and boil for about 3 hours to soften.
 Do not drain.

-Run the tomatoes through a blender, leaving a few chunks (I use a hand blender for this).
 Add the tomatoes to the pot and stir to combine.
 Using a spider strainer or other handled strainer, add the beans to the pot along with enough of the bean cooking liquid to just cover the beans.
 Stir to combine and cook, partially covered for 4- 6 hours.
 Taste for salt about halfway through the cooking.
 The longer these cook, the better they get.